 3. Best way to raise capital is through personal relationships founded on trust and confidence.
 Your approach will either begin to build the relationship or break it.

-4. Best to contact the investor in a personalized email, make it short and to the point.
+4. Best to contact the investor in a direct personalized LinkedIn message or email.
+Make it short and to the point.
 Briefly describe who you are, what you are offering, why they may be interested, how much you need (or want), when the investor may get the investment back and/or what the expected return will be.
 If you are a fund manager, briefly state your past returns, draw-downs and experience.

 5. In ever changing markets, Family Offices prefer to remain open to emerging opportunities.
 We constantly survey the contacts within our database and have rarely been asked to unsubscribe, in which we adhere.
 Deal flow is essential and as successful business owners they know a good deal when they see one.